NLnetLabs/nsd/doc/manual/configuration.rst

     nsd-checkconf <name of configfile>

-The zone files are read by the daemon, which builds :file:`nsd.db` with their contents.
 You can start the daemon in a number of ways:

 .. code-block:: text